konnectors/libs/packages/cozy-konnector-libs/docs/api.md

   downloaded, on the next run of the connector, it will be able to download some more files, and so on.
 If you want the timeout to be in 10s, do `Date.now() + 10*1000`.
   You can try it in the previous code.
-  + `contentType` (string) ex: 'application/pdf' used to force the contentType of documents when they are badly recognized by cozy.
+  + `contentType` (string or boolean) ex: 'application/pdf' used to force the contentType of documents when they are badly recognized by cozy.
+If "true" the content type will be recognized from the file name and forced the same way.
   + `concurrency` (number) default: `1` sets the maximum number of concurrent downloads
+  + `validateFile` (function) default: do not validate if file is empty or has bad mime type
+  + `validateFileContent` (boolean) default false.
+Also check the content of the file to recognize the mime type

 **Kind**: Exported function
 **Example**